the-technat/core/README.md

 ## DNS

 My DNS provider is Hetzner DNS.
+There are some zones and records defined in this repo.